$404,092Average Value$258Average Price per Sq Ft7Homes For Sale

 Over 150 acres of parks with courts, playgrounds and views

 Harrisburg has several parks on over 150 acres of land, with everything from riverside picnic spots to community playgrounds.
-Riverfront Park is among the most popular, offering trails, fishing docks and scenic vistas along the Willamette River.
+Riverfront Park is among the most popular, offering trails, fishing docks and scenic vistas.
 “Riverfront Park is where the Fourth of July celebration takes place every year.
 There are vendors, a parade and a fireworks show right on the waterfront,” Gillott says.
 Public tennis courts, pickleball courts and a skate park are close by, right next to Harrisburg Elementary School.
 The town enjoys a mild climate with wet winters and warm, dry summers.
 The region is known for its fertile soil, making it ideal for agriculture and viticulture.

 Harrisburg has over 150 acres of parks.